MISSION:

 MS. LAREINA ADAMS

-Ms. Lareina Adams currently serves as the Project Manager, Terrestrial Sensors for Capability Program Executive Intelligence, Electronic Warfare & Sensors (CPE IEW&S).
+Ms. Lareina Adams currently serves as the Project Manager for Terrestrial Sensors.

 PM Terrestrial Sensors mission is to support current combat operations and U.S. Army modernization through timely delivery and deployment of an array of terrestrial sensor capabilities.
 Ms. Adams was assigned to Headquarters Department of the Army Deputy Chief of Staff, G6 prior to assuming duties as the Project Manager for PM Terrestrial Sensors.